 Lavender Toss Wedding Exit – I have always wanted a lavender exit toss on my wedding.
 Not confetti toss, not rose petals, rice nor bird seeds but lavender.
 I love the beautiful scent of the flower.
 I love it in my tea, as an essential oil, on my pillow… it is just so instantly calming and peaceful.
-So when the wedding bells rang, of course, a lavender exit toss is a must on the wedding day line up!
+So when the wedding bells rang, of course, a lavender exit toss is a must on the wedding day lineup!

-Though the bride herself cannot orchestrate the setup, the sweet scent now reminds me of the lovely moment walking up the aisle as husband and wife, with everyone we love smiling at us – certainly one of the precious moments I recall at my wedding 2 years ago.
+The sweet scent now reminds me of the lovely moment walking up the aisle as husband and wife, with everyone we love smiling at us – certainly one of the precious moments I recall at my wedding 2 years ago.

 Though there aren’t many references of lavender exit toss from local wedding photography, I managed to find photos that I really like on Pinterest and follow suit.
-Pinterest is such an amazing platform for interior design and wedding idea, isn’t it?
+Pinterest is such an amazing platform for interior design and wedding ideas, isn’t it?
 So here are the ones I took inspiration from to make my own lavender toss.

 With just family and close friends present, our intimate solemnisation ceremony would only need about 30 packets of lavender for the send-off.
 Here’s what I prepared: